Should you use neem soap for acne? Does it really help?

 If you haven't started any other treatment and are reluctant to use antibiotics or harsh chemicals like benzoyl peroxide or retinoids, try neem.
 You may find that a cleanser or neem soap with a high neem content does the job and you don't need additional treatment.

-Another (excellent!) possible acne treatment is to apply a neem leaf paste.
+Another possible acne treatment is to apply a neem leaf paste.
 Neem paste for acne can be made from fresh or dried neem leaves or neem powder.
-(More on all that below.)
+Just make sure you don't leave it on too long.
+If it starts drying it may irritate your skin, and with acne you need to avoid irritation above anything.

 Another option that combines treatment and protection is a neem based moisturizer.